Everest Safety & Fatality Statistics

 | 2025 | 5 | Three above Base Camp; two at Base Camp from medical events |

 Everest has become measurably safer since 2000 despite dramatically higher traffic volumes.
-The primary driver is improved infrastructure: more Sherpas, better oxygen logistics, faster helicopter rescue capability, and more experienced commercial expedition management.
-However, crowded years (2019, 2023) show the safety floor can break down under congestion pressure.
+Generally, the primary driver is improved infrastructure: more Sherpas, better oxygen logistics, faster helicopter rescue capability, and more experienced commercial expedition management.
+Specifically, the death rate dropped from approximately 14.5% during 1923-1999 to approximately 1.3% during 2000-2025 — roughly an 11x improvement.
+Notably, however, crowded years (2019, 2023) show the safety floor can break down under congestion pressure — improved infrastructure has limits when bottleneck zones become congested.

 No single cause dominates Everest fatalities.
-Most deaths are multi-causal — altitude illness compounds exhaustion, exhaustion leads to poor decisions, poor decisions mean climbers descend in the dark.
-The table below reflects best-available analysis from the Himalayan Database and peer-reviewed mountaineering medicine research.
+Generally, most deaths are multi-causal — altitude illness compounds exhaustion, exhaustion leads to poor decisions, poor decisions mean climbers descend in the dark.
+Specifically, the table below reflects best-available analysis from the Himalayan Database and peer-reviewed mountaineering medicine research.

 | Cause | Estimated Share | Notes |